How to Fix Static Noise in Bluetooth Devices?

 4) Check the Device’s Battery Level

-Most Bluetooth audio devices have a dedicated audible cue for when the battery reaches low levels.
+Most Bluetooth audio devices have a dedicated audible cue for low battery levels.
 This is to ensure that the device is plugged back in to charge.
-Since some headsets and earbuds activate a low-power mode when this happens, the audio quality might take a hit and as a result of weak connection, a static noise, may be heard.
+Since some headsets and earbuds activate a low-power mode when this happens, the audio quality might suffer, and as a result of a weak connection, static noise may be heard.

 BT Devices (Usually) Have an Audible Cue to Signal Low Battery

-The crackling sound isn’t an indication of low battery levels, but rather that the BT receiver or the audio codec is having issues with decoding the signal on the receiving end.
+The crackling sound isn’t an indication of low battery levels but rather suggests that the Bluetooth receiver or the audio codec is having issues decoding the signal on the receiving end.

 5) Disable All Audio Enhancements

-If you have any sort of audio enhancements or software alterations to sound coming from your Bluetooth device, turn them off.
-While a static sound isn’t directly linked to these enhancements, it is important to note that any sorts of additional processing on the audio induces additional load on the audio pipeline, and subsequently the sound that comes from the device.
+If you have any audio enhancements or software alterations applied to sound coming from your Bluetooth device, turn them off.
+While static sound isn’t directly linked to these enhancements, it is important to note that any sort of additional processing on the audio induces additional load on the audio pipeline, and subsequently, affects the sound output from the device.

 Disabling Audio Enhancements on Windows

-If you’re hearing a lot of static sound, turn off all sorts of audio enhancement processes, so that the output is more direct, and even if it doesn’t fully get rid of the crackling sound, it at least cancels out one of the possible reasons for the issue.
+If you’re hearing a lot of static sound, turn off all audio enhancement processes to ensure that the output is more direct, and even if it doesn’t fully eliminate the crackling sound, it at least rules out one of the possible reasons for the issue.

 6) Look for Physical Damage

-In wired audio, static noise is heard when there is an issue with the device’s wires or the driver itself, and to some extent, the same can be said for BT devices as well.
-Look for any physical damage on your device, be it a wireless earbud, headset or an audio transmitter.
+In wired audio, static noise is heard when there is an issue with the device’s wires or the driver itself, and the same can be said for Bluetooth devices to some extent.
+Look for any physical damage on your device, whether it’s a wireless earbud, headset, or audio transmitter.

 The best way to diagnose or isolate the issue is to pair a different device to the same source and check to see if the issue persists.
-If the crackling sound comes back, the issue most definitely lies in the audio source and not the device.
+If the crackling sound returns, the issue most likely lies in the audio source and not the device.

 7) Update Audio Drivers and Device Firmware

-If none else works, look for any available driver or firmware updates for your device.
-Usually, there is a software bug or glitch causing issues with the Bluetooth connection.
-At times, this can come off as a frequent, frustrating, static noise.
+If none of the other solutions work, look for any available driver or firmware updates for your device.
+Usually, a software bug or glitch causes issues with the Bluetooth connection.
+At times, this can result in a persistent, frustrating static noise.

 Keep Your BT Drivers Up to Date